Xunnamius/msft-todo-backup/README.md

 # msft-todo-backup

+> Still a work in progress that I hope to finish before my anxiety overwhelms
+> as I compile thousands of treasured notes on Microsoft's systems...

 An NPM package allowing the export (backup) and import (restoration) of your precious Microsoft Todo tasks for the paranoid among us that aren't willing to risk a decade of notes on the whims and stability of Microsoft's services.